Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 - Company secretary: Appoint within 6 months of incorporation; must be a Singapore resident

-- Registered office: Maintain a registered office address in Singapore (open during business hours)
+- Registered office: Maintain a registered address open during business hours

-- Change notifications: File changes (directors, address, share structure) within 14 days
+- Change notifications: File changes (directors, address, shares) within 14 days

-Late filing penalties start at S$300 and increase over time.
-Failure to hold an AGM or file annual returns can result in prosecution and fines up to S$5,000.
+Late filing penalties start at S$300 and go up.
+Failure to hold an AGM can result in prosecution and fines up to S$5,000.

 5. CPF — Central Provident Fund

-If you employ any Singapore Citizens or Permanent Residents, CPF contributions are mandatory.
+If you employ Singapore Citizens or Permanent Residents, CPF contributions are mandatory.
+No exceptions, no grace period.

 Key Obligations

-- Contribution rates: Employer contributes 17% (for employees aged 55 and below earning >S$750/month), employee contributes 20%
+- Employer contribution: 17% for employees aged 55 and below earning over S$750/month

-- Payment deadline: By the 14th of the following month (late penalties apply from the 15th)
+- Deadline: By the 14th of the following month

-- Foreign employees: No CPF contribution required (but levy applies for Work Permit holders)
+- Foreign employees: No CPF required (but levy applies for WP holders)

-Late CPF payment incurs interest of 1.5% per month on the outstanding amount.
-Persistent defaulters face prosecution.
+Late payment incurs interest at 1.5% per month.
+Persistent defaulters face prosecution with fines up to S$5,000 and imprisonment.

 6. Tax — IRAS